jpverkamp/blog/content/reviews/movies/The Hobbit/2 - The Hobbit The Desolation of Smaug.md

 - J.R.R.
 Tolkien
 reviews/year: 2013
 ---
 Unless something bizarre happens, this will be the last movie of the year.
-Fitting, since a year and change ago, {{<crosslink "The Hobbit: An Unexpected Journey">}} was my last film of 2012[^1]
+Fitting, since a year and change ago, [[The Hobbit: An Unexpected Journey]]() was my last film of 2012[^1]

 <!--more-->